 The type of stock split matters because it can tell you how a company is performing.
 A regular stock split might occur when a company believes the value of the stock is too high, which means a company is performing well and is looking to increase the number of shareholders in the company.

-If you are unsure about how a stock split will affect your investments, it may be helpful to consult with a financial advisor like WiserAdvisor who can provide guidance based on your individual financial goals and risk tolerance.
+If you are unsure about how a stock split will affect your investments, it may be helpful to consult with a financial advisor to assist you with your individual financial goals and risk tolerance through WiserAdvisor.

 Reverse stock split

 A regular stock splits the existing number of shares into a bigger number of shares.
 A reverse stock split takes a large number of shares and reduces the number.
 For instance, in a 1-2 reverse stock split, a stock that was trading for $10 is now worth $20 a share and if you had 10 shares, you now have five.

 A reverse stock split might be made to bring up the share price and in some cases, avoid being delisted as some exchanges have a minimum share price requirement.

 2/1 stock split